Ipstenu/varnish-http-purge/readme.txt

 = 5.0 =
 * July 2019
-* Now purges draft and pending posts (to account for people who unpublish) - props @jerlarke
+* Now purges draft and pending posts (to account for people who un-publish) - props @jerlarke
 * Localhost the debugger json.
-They aren't updated that often, and the remote load is unnessecary.
+They aren't updated that often, and the remote load is unnecessary.
+* More support for Health Check
+* Remove strtotime check on Age header - props Matt Fields

 == Screenshots ==